 Jumps of the size we consider typically attract coverage in leading national newspapers.
 We locate and read articles (published before the market reopens the next day) about each jump to assess its proximate cause(s), perceived clarity as to cause, and the geographic source of the market-moving news.
 Our objective is to accurately characterize and code the journalist's explanation and interpretation of the jump.
 We rely on trained human readers to classify the reason for each jump into 17 categories, one of which is "Unknown & No Explanation."
 Readers also code the confidence with which the journalist advances an explanation for the jump and the ease or difficulty of coding the article.
 For the United States, we focus on next-day articles in the Wall Street Journal, New York Times, Washington Post, Chicago Tribune, Financial Times, and Los Angeles Times.
-We deploy many human readers to obtain multiple reads per jump and paper.1 To quantify clarity about the reason for each jump, we combine our data on journalist confidence, ease of coding, pairwise agreement across reads, and whether the journalist advances an explanation for the jump.
+We deploy many human readers to obtain multiple reads per jump and paper.1 To quantify clarity about the perceived reason for each jump, we combine our data on journalist confidence, ease of coding, pairwise agreement across reads, and whether the journalist advances an explanation for the jump.

 Previous studies also use news reports to evaluate the drivers of big national stock market moves.
 Classic studies by Niederhoffer (1971) and Cutler, Poterba, and Summers (1989) considered major jumps to assess whether they could be explained by identifiable news events, reaching mixed conclusions.
-Ferguson (2006) consults weekly commentaries and news articles to assess the role of war risks on sovereign bond yields in the seventy years before the outbreak of World War I. Our study advances on earlier work in several respects: scale, covering more than 8,000 jumps; scope, spanning 19 national markets and more than 90 years for the US and UK markets; granularity, detailing the jump reason and geographic origin of market-moving news; novel measurement, quantifying clarity as to jump reason; and volatility dynamics, investigating the relationship of jump reason and clarity to future market volatility.
+Ferguson (2006) consults weekly commentaries and news articles to assess the role of war risks on sovereign bond yields in the seventy years before the outbreak of World War I. Our study advances on earlier work in several respects: scale, covering more than 8,000 jumps; scope, spanning 19 national markets and more than 90 years for the US and UK markets; granularity, detailing the jump reason and geographic origin of market-moving news; novel measurement, quantifying clarity as to jump reason; and volatility dynamics, investigating the relationship of jump reason and clarity to market volatility and the dispersion of firm-level returns.

 For journalists observing the market in real time, attribution to a clear causal trigger is easy for many jumps and hard for others.
 To illustrate this point, Figure 1 plots intraday market values at 1-minute intervals on four US jump days.
-The top panels exhibit large, abrupt intraday moves associated with important pieces of news.
-In the top left, the market jumped over 3% after the Fed announced a surprise interest rate cut.
-In the top right, the market plunged 2.5% at the open after an unexpectedly bad employment report.
-In contrast, the lower panels illustrate two instances that involve large intraday and full-day moves without a clear cause, and for which journalists advanced no explanation.
-In our US sample back to 1900, 17 percent of jumps occur for no identifiable reason, according to next-day journalistic accounts.
+The top panels exhibit large, abrupt intraday moves associated with important news.
+In the top left, the market jumped over 3% after the Fed announced a surprise rate cut.
+In the top right, the market plunged 2.5% at open after an unexpectedly bad employment report.
+In contrast, the lower panels show two instances of large moves without a clear cause, and for which journalists advanced no explanation.
+In our US sample back to 1900, 17 percent of jumps occur for no identifiable reason, according to next-day newspaper accounts.

 Leveraging our jump-day characterizations, we develop several novel findings.
 First, and unlike other jumps, the ones attributed to policy factors are more likely to be in the upward direction.
+This pattern holds in every country and has intensified over time in the United States and United